Chanoian/cloud-native-bootcamp-iks-full/lab-apic-01.md

 ## Challenges to be solved

-Create a new API Catalog called 'dev-yourinitials' within the API Connect Instance by just adding it from the Dashboard.
+Create a new API Catalog called 'dev-**yourinitials**' within the API Connect Instance by just adding it from the Dashboard.

 ## Verification